mumblingdrunkard/mscs-thesis/src/discussion/index.typ

 === Test Predictor with Proper Benchmarking Suites and on Shared Systems

 A glaring weakness of the tests we have run is that they are all very small programs that likely fit fully within the instruction cache and only run one at a time.
-A useful predictor should be resilient to an OS switching tasks and should accomodate many tasks running within the same space of time.
+A useful predictor should be resilient to an OS switching tasks and should accomodate many tasks running within the same space of time and possibly with similar virtual address spaces.

 With this, it should be considered whether sharing the predictor between many applications poses a security risk.
 Intuitively, information in the predictor is only based on commited information and it should not be possible to extract information that is not already possible to extract through the cache side-channel.